Warning Signs of Virus and Malware Infection on Your Computer

 Suspicious Disk Drive usage

-Regarding the hard drive, you also need to check if your physical storage space has been increasing lately or if some of your files disappeared or changed their names.
-This is another sign of malware activity since there are numerous types of malicious programs which use various methods to fill up all the available space in the hard drive and cause it to crash.
+Additionally, it’s crucial to monitor if your physical storage space has been increasing or if files have disappeared or undergone name changes.
+This is another potential indicator of malware activity, as there are various types of malicious programs that employ different tactics to fill up all available space on the hard drive, ultimately leading to system crashes.

-- Is there any Windows update at that moment?
+- Are there any ongoing Windows updates at that moment?

-- Is there any program or application that’s downloading or uploading any data?
+- Is any program or application downloading or uploading data?

-- Is there any update for a certain app running at that moment?
+- Is there an update for a specific app currently in progress?

-- Is there a large download that you started and forgot about, which may still be running in the background?
+- Could there be a large download initiated but forgotten, still running in the background?

 New Unfamiliar Icon On Desktop / Battery life drains quickly

 If you notice unfamiliar icons appearing on your desktop, it’s possible that you’ve inadvertently downloaded software containing Potentially Unwanted Programs (PUPs) or Potentially Unwanted Applications (PUAs).
 These programs are considered as malware and can cause various issues like collecting private information, displaying intrusive ads or pop-ups, and adding toolbars to your browser.